JMPerez/jmperez.github.com/_posts/2011-06-11-prevent-iphone-navigation-bar-ajax-link-click.md

 And I find this less hacky than using a 'link' attribute instead of 'href' attribute in anchors, or replace anchors by buttons, as I have read somewhere.

 Want to see it in action? [**See the demo**]({{ site.url }}/demos/iphone-links).

-EDIT: It seems that jQuery Mobile has managed to implement this in their [beta 1.0](http://jquerymobile.com/blog/2011/06/20/jquery-mobile-beta-1-released/)